Mixed martial arts: Fighting area

 According to the Unified Rules of Mixed Martial Arts, an MMA competition or exhibition may be held in a ring or a fenced area.
 The fenced area can be round or have at least six sides.
-Cages vary: some replace the metal fencing with a net, others have a different shape from an octagon, as the term "the Octagon" is trademarked by the UFC (though the 8-sided shape itself is not trademarked).
+Cages vary: some replace the metal fencing with a net, others have a different shape from an octagon, as the term "The Octagon" is trademarked by the UFC (although the 8-sided shape itself is not trademarked).
 The fenced area is called a cage generically, or a hexagon, an octagon or an octagon cage, depending on the shape.

 Common disciplines

 Most 'traditional' martial arts have a specific focus and these arts may be trained to improve in that area.
 Popular disciplines of each type include: